 Information that can be found on these certificates will include their parents’ names, occupations, and residence.

 Have a logical mindset when researching!

-Instead you have used what you already know in order to find out more information.
+Instead, you have used what you already know to find out more information.

-I must confess though that in the beginning I did make this mistake with my own genealogy research.
-I was so caught up with my finding my ancestors and filling in names, dates and places into my family tree.
+I must confess though that in the beginning, I did make this mistake with my genealogy research.
+I was so caught up with my finding my ancestors and filling in names, dates, and places into my family tree.

 Finding these will help you as they will contain useful details.